xxsmall/qt_telnet/README.md

 # qt_telnet
-this is a telnet client,write by c++ qt
+this is a telnet client,write by c++ qt. mud  client.